danielmkarlsson/mapping-the-valleys-of-the-uncanny/map_all.md

 _ Adam Phillips

-"Round Robins are a method of recording a number of performances of the same sample so that when playing repeated notes in fast succession you don’t get “machine gunning” a rapid repeat of the same sample that gives the game away immediately."
+"Round Robins are a method of recording a number of performances of the same sample so that when playing repeated notes in fast succession you don't get “machine gunning” a rapid repeat of the same sample that gives the game away immediately."
 _ Quote taken from some manual for some percussion sample library somewhere at some time or another.